3rd grade author's purpose worksheets

 Third graders learn the three main reasons authors write, remembered as PIE: to persuade, to inform, or to entertain.
-They read a short passage and decide which one fits, using clues like signal words, whether it states facts, and whether it tries to make them laugh or agree.
+They read a short passage and decide which one fits, using clues like signal words and whether it states facts.

-Free printable PDF, aligned to Common Core RI.3.6.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RI.3.6.

 The kind of passages you'll get